-At the time of purchase, the original owner is provided with a four digit PIN.
+At the time of purchase, the original owner is provided with a four-digit PIN number.
+Keep the PIN in a secure location.
 This number is required for dealer replacement of keys.
-Duplication of keys may be performed at an authorized dealer or by using the Customer Key Programming procedure.
-This procedure consists of programming a blank key to the vehicle electronics.
-A blank key is one which has never been programmed and needs to be cut.

-NOTE: When having the Sentry Key System serviced, bring all vehicle keys to the dealer.
+Duplication of keys may be performed at an NOTE: When having the Sentry Key Immobilizer System serviced, bring all vehicle keys with you to the dealer.